chri3i/Ruvaak-Readme/README.md

 Downloading and installing Ruvaak can take a while depending on your internet connection and computer.
 To install Ruvaak, complete the following steps.

-1. Open Wabbajack and click on browse modlists.
+1. Click on the link at the top of this readme.
-2. Press the download button on Ruvaak and wait for it to download.
+2. Press the download button and wait for it to download.
+Download it to a location you remember as you need it once you open Wabbajack
+3. Open Wabbajack and select `Install from Disc`
-3. Set the installation folder to be somewhere like C:\Games\Ruvaak.
+4. Set the installation folder to be somewhere like C:\Games\Ruvaak.
+5. The download location does not need to be on a SSD but it makes installing a bit faster
-4. Press the play button to begin.
+6. Press the play button to begin.
-5. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
+7. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
-6. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
+8. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ##### Problems with installation